 Professor and Director, Elementary Education

-Dr. McIntyre is currently engaged in a year-long mindfulness project with 17 fifth grade students attending a Boston public school.
-The year-long project was initiated in September 2016.
-Over the course of the project, participating students have, thus far, developed self-awareness, social awareness, and self-management skills to live mindfully and responsibly; cultivated socially responsible decision-making to become mindfulness ambassadors in their families, school, and communities; and demonstrated continued improvement in decision-making, self-reflection, problem solving, and actively contributing to a mindful teaching and learning environment.
+During the AY2016-17, Dr. McIntyre engaged in a year-long mindfulness project with 17 fifth grade students in a Boston public school.
+Over the course of the year-long project, participating students engaged in various types of mindfulness practices.
+The participants became “mindfulness ambassadors” to their families, school, and communities and demonstrated continued improvement in self-reflection, social awareness, and actively contributed to a mindful teaching and learning environment.

 Practicing mindfulness can be beneficial to young people because it gives them the tools to control their thoughts, emotions, and actions; to decrease their anxiety, stress, and general unease; and, as important, to provide them with opportunities to engage in socially beneficial actions that contribute to their individual well-being and to the well-bring of their schools and communities.
-She plans to write a book describing how the participants experienced the year-long project.
+Dr. McIntyre’s book, Elementary Students Practice Mindfulness: A Meeting of the Minds, which describes how the participants experienced the year-long project, will be published in 2019 by Lexington Books.